 Aim of the Programme

 The international Leo Baeck Fellowship Programme awards fellowships to doctoral students who carry out research into the history and culture of Central European Jewry.
 We welcome projects on any period or field (including literature, philosophy, history, musicology), and any region (such as Europe, Israel, the Americas), as long as they relate to German-speaking Jewry.
-In addition to financial support for one year, the programme offers an opportunity to exchange ideas and to network.
+In addition to financial support for one year, the programme provides opportunities to exchange ideas with peers from around the world.
 It is open to doctoral candidates of any nationality, studying at any university.
-All fellows remain at their home institution, but get together for two workshops which are jointly organised by the Studienstiftung des deutschen Volkes and the Leo Baeck Institute London.
+All fellows remain at their home institution, but come together for two workshops in the course of the fellowship, which are jointly organised by the Studienstiftung des deutschen Volkes and the Leo Baeck Institute London.

 - University degree(s) with outstanding marks

 - Date of latest degree not before February 2016

 - Formal qualification for doctoral studies / acceptance on a doctoral programme at a recognised university